Boamorte8/node-ytcourse/README.md

 The objective of the project is to practice the knowledge from [youtube course on Node.JS](https://www.youtube.com/playlist?list=PL3aEngjGbYhnrRfZKMxzn79qdgPxL7OWM).

+The branch feat/create-server has things from [learnthis course on Node.JS](https://learnthisacademy.com/curso-nodejs-desde-cero)

 <!-- BUILT WITH -->

 ## Built With